entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 enforces a strong role based access control (RBAC) on all resources, with granular permissions at the level of operation (Create/Retrieve/Update/Delete/Watch) per resource.

 The basic architecture for Kubernetes worked so well for its developers that it was made available to third  party developers.
-Kubernetes now offers a mechanism for third parties to provide their own custom resource types that still leverage CRUD support, event subscriptions and RBAC out of the box.
+Kubernetes now offers a mechanism for third parties to provide their own custom resource types that still leverqage CRUD support, event subscriptions and RBAC out of the box.
 This mechanism is referred to as Custom Resources.

 Custom Resources are most commonly used with Kubernetes Operators.
 Operators are Docker images that have been deployed to Kubernetes Deployments.
 Generally, they observe a set of custom resources and perform some operations against the Kubernetes API to reflect the state changes in the Custom Resource.
-We can say that the Custom Resources are associated with specific semantics in how they are translated in the cluster.
+We can say that Custom Resources are associated with specific semantics in how they are translated in the cluster.

 A new Custom Resource can be introduced into Kubernetes by registering a Custom Resource Definition (CRD).
-This is just another yaml or json resource that defines the structure of the Custom Resource to be installed using the OpenAPI JSON Schema format.
+This is just another yaml or json resource that defines the structure of the custom resource to be installed using the OpenAPI JSON Schema format.
 When talking about Custom Resources, it is very important to distinguish between Custom Resource Definitions and Custom Resources.
 CRD's are static type definitions provided by an Operator provider such as Entando.
 For those familiar with programming languages, CRD's are like class definitions, whereas